watchtheflowers/mj-s-note-type/README.md

 ---

 ## info
-to use this template, you must also select/highlight the definition you want.
+to use this template, you must also select/highlight the definition you want

 ---